- slide 1 of 3

 When the color white does appear, it is as a sign of ambiguity.
 Note Dally's hair -- blond to the point of whiteness.
 Dally is the meanest of the "greasers," but he gives Ponyboy and Johnny money, a gun, and a coat when they need to run.
 He tries to help the two of them when it's time to pull the children out of the church fire.
 So clearly, Dally is not all cold inside.

-Themes from The Outsiders for Middle School Learning
+Themes From The Outsiders for Middle School Language Arts Class

 This is a series of articles designed to help students of middle-school age who are reading The Outsiders.